palinkas-jo-reggelt/PHP-Gammu-Viewer/readme.md

 Nothing fancy here - no Restful API, no contact database, no mass-SMS.
 This frontend uses the unaltered Gammu database only.
 Other Gammu functions should be scripted using gammu-smsd-inject.
 Frequent contact names (instead of numbers) can be displayed by editing contacts.php.

+I just wanted a simple viewer to see messages generated programmatically by other scripts.
+That's all this is, with a couple of extra very minor features.

 ## Prerequisites